devilyouwei/gugua-p2p/README.md

 ![logo](./logo.jpg)

-GuGua is a decentralized social network just like Twitter, based on blockchain.
+GuGua is a decentralized social network just like Twitter but based on blockchain and decentralized.

 ## Gugua P2P